Getting Started with Thonny MicroPython (Python) IDE for ESP32 and ESP8266

 MicroPython isn’t flashed onto the ESP32 or ESP8266 boards by default.
 The first thing you need to do to start programming your boards with MicroPython is flash/upload/burn the firmware.

 There are different ways in which you can do that.
 Thonny IDE comes with a tool that allows you to quickly install MicroPython firmware on your board.
-Another method is using esptool—check this tutorial to burn MicroPython firmware with esptool.py if you have trouble flashing the firmware with Thonny IDE.
+That’s the method we’ll use in this tutorial.

 Flashing MicroPython Firmware using Thonny IDE